-Objective B2.A Environmental Significance To ensure adequate consideration is provided to the protection and conservation of items of environmental significance
+Objective B2.A Environmental Significance To ensure adequate consideration is provided to the protection and conservation of items of environmental significance Requirement R2 1 Development located on land or is within 500m of land that contains items of

-- B2.1 Development located on land or is within 500m of land that contains items of environmental significance, such as threatened species or communities, listed migratory species, wildlife corridors, wetlands or riparian corridors and has the potential to impact biodiversity provides: - a Flora and Fauna Survey to inform the assessment of significance, - The Flora and Fauna Survey is in accordance with: - NSW Department of Environment and Conservation.
-2004, 'Threatened Species Survey and Assessment: Guidelines for development and activities' - Hunter and Central Coast Regional Environmental Management Systems.
-2002, 'Lower Hunter and Central Coast Regional Fauna and Flora Guidelines'9 - If development poses a significant effect under 5A of the EP&A Act or if development is on land which is, or is part of, critical habitat then a Species Impact Statement (SIS) is required - If development does not pose a significant effect under 5A of the EP&A Act, but proposes unavoidable vegetation impacts then a Vegetation Management Plan (VMP) that is consistent with the vegetation management technical specification is required
+- Development located on land or is within 500m of land that contains items of environmental significance, such as threatened species or communities, listed migratory species, wildlife corridors, wetlands or riparian corridors and has the potential to impact biodiversity provides: - a Flora and Fauna Survey to inform the assessment of significance, - The Flora and Fauna Survey is in accordance with: - NSW Department of Environment and Conservation.
+2004, 'Threatened Species Survey and Assessment: Guidelines for development and activities'8 - Hunter and Central Coast Regional Environmental Management Systems.
+2002, 'Lower Hunter and Central Coast Regional Fauna and Flora Guidelines'9 - If development poses a significant effect under 5A of the EP&A Act or if development is on land which is, or is part of, critical habitat then a Species Impact Statement (SIS) is required - If development does not pose a significant effect under 5A of the EP&A Act, but proposes unavoidable vegetation impacts then a Vegetation Management Plan (VMP) that is consistent with the vegetation management technical specification2 is required